|Bioinformatics Program Director

 Ph.D.
 2006, University of Houston

-The areas of my current research are computational biology and microbial evolution.
-Specifically, I have concentrated my scientific interests to the three areas below.
+The areas of my current research are computational biology and microbial evolution, blending traditional bench molecular biology techniques and applied computer science.
+As such, the line between biology and computer science is often blurred.
+Specifically, I have concentrated my scientific interests to the two areas below.

 1. The evolution of virus-host genome compatibility.
 Previous bioinformatic analyses, including analyses conducted in our lab, have identified correlations between the nucleotide usage of viruses and their hosts.
 This stands to reason as viruses are largely dependent upon their hosts for biosynthesis.
 As such, we have focused on the evolution of pathogen-host nucleotide correspondences and their correlation with virulence.
 Using the model system of bacteriophages and their hosts, we have created engineered strains by altering their nucleotide usage relative to the preferences of its host and evolved these mutants for hundreds of generations.
 This has afforded us the opportunity to watch evolution in action!
 This research integrates computational analysis, both in the design of our mutant strains as well as in the examination of the mutations which arise over the course of our selection experiments, with experimental evolution and molecular biology.